pkk82/bash-wizard/README.md

 ## Getting Started

-Follow the steps below to set up AliasGenius in your shell environment:
+Follow the steps below to set up `bash-wizard` in your shell environment:

 1. Clone the repository to your local machine:
     ```bash